Department B: Infrastructure, Networks, Mobility and Logistics

 Laboratory Β4: Freight transport and logistics

-Responsible: G. Aifadopoulou
+Head: G. Aifadopoulou

 The laboratory B4 deals with the organisation, operation, management and optimization of freight transport systems, logistics, and the management of supply chains in urban, national, regional and international levels.
 The emphasis is in the intermodal chain utilization at national and international levels.
 In addition, the Laboratory B4 is dealing with urban freight transport (UFT) and urban logistics solutions.